Begum Rokeya University, Rangpur: Admission

-Grading system

-The academic year consists of two semesters.
-Academic courses are based on a credit system.
-Result scale is out of 4.
-80℅-100%= 4.
-Per course includes 3.00 credits and at last semester there is a compulsory thesis for each student including 6 credits.This university has a unique student that is Arafat Hossain.

 Central Library and Information Center

-The Central Library and Information Center (CLIC) of Begum Rokeya University was established on 12 October 2008 with an aim to support the instructional and research programs of the university.
+The Central Library and Information Center (CLIC) of Begum Rokeya University was established on 12 October 2008 to support the instructional and research programs of the university.
 The vice-chancellor opened all activities of CLIC on 19 November 2009.

 Initially, CLIC started functioning at the temporary campus of the university (Teachers' Training College, Rangpur).
 It was shifted to the permanent campus on 19 March 2011.
-This library and information centre has large reading rooms with huge resources such as books, journals, periodicals etc.
+This library and information center has large reading rooms with huge resources such as books, journals, periodicals, etc.

 The director is Porimol Chandra Barman.

 Institute

 Dr. Wazed Research and Training Institute.
-MPhil & PhD degrees are offered under this institute.
+MPhil & PhD degrees are offered at this institute.
 The institute is one of the few institutes exclusively designed for MPhil and PhD programs in the country.
-It also offers MPhil leading to PhD.
+It also offers an MPhil leading to a PhD.